ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

 - #### Using Kafka running locally

-  > **Note:** you must have the `docker-compose.yml` services up and running, as explained in the main [README](https://github.com/ivangfr/spring-cloud-stream-kafka-multi-topics-cloudkarafka#using-kafka-running-locally)
+  > **Note**: you must have the `docker-compose.yml` services up and running, as explained in the main [README](https://github.com/ivangfr/spring-cloud-stream-kafka-multi-topics-cloudkarafka#using-kafka-running-locally)

   - **producer-cloud-stream**